 Is UV Light Attractive to Mosquitoes?

-It appears that they are drawn to UV lights because they are similar to the sun, which emits a lot of UV radiation.
+They appear drawn to UV lights because they are similar to the sun, which emits a lot of UV radiation.

 Are Mosquitoes Drawn to LED Lighting?